Christ’s Present Ministry for the Church

 JESUS’S MINISTRY AS SAVIOR

-Acts 4:12: “And in none other is there salvation: for neither is there any other name under heaven, that is given among men, wherein we must be saved.”
+Acts 4: 12 Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

 He is the sinner’s only Savior, but the sinner cannot reach God without a Mediator.

-His substitutionary work would have been of no value to the unsaved man unless Christ had become the Mediator between the unsaved and the Father.
+His substitutionary work would have been of no value to the unsaved person unless Christ had become the Mediator between the unsaved and the Father.

-Man not only needs a Mediator, but after he becomes a Christian, he is living in a world dominated by Satan and needs an Intercessor, someone who will pray for him, whose prayers are always heard.
+Mankind not only needs a Mediator, but after they become a Christian, they are living in a world dominated by Satan and need an Intercessor, someone who will pray for them, whose prayers are always heard.

 The Father’s love is manifest in the intercessory work of His Son.
 He is not only our High Priest, Savior, and Mediator, but whenever we sin and our fellowship is broken, we have someone at the right hand of the Father who ever remains faithful.